- Online Course Development

-If you would like to work with an instructional designer to create these types of frequent formative assessments, please request a 1:1 consultation with an instructional designer via the Distance Learning Helpdesk portal.
+If you would like to work with an instructional designer to create these types of frequent formative assessments, please request a 1:1 consultation with an instructional designer via the Learning Technologies portal.
 For now, the brief D2L assessment tools’ video tutorials and course template should give you what you need to get effectively and efficiently started offering your course online:

 Set up your D2L Gradebook

 During the summer of 2020, the Student Academic Support Task Stream put together several recommendations to improve the student experience and help students persistent during the pandemic.
 Utilizing the D2L Gradebook was the #1 recommendation made by the Task Stream.
 Keeping your D2L gradebook up to date is a best practice that allows the instructor to grade and the students to access those grades in a secure (FERPA approved, GDPR approved) environment.
 When all Marquette courses utilizing D2L Gradebooks, students will be able to access all their current grades via a single login (D2L).